mohamedr20/Teacher_Pet/readme.md

 #Teachers Pet Application

 This is a node.js application that illustrates my take on the MEAN stack.

 Throughout this app I will adding new features and trying to build upon what I have built.
-This a scheduling application that will have the ability to create a student, delete a student, edit a student's information and read a table of students.These students will be sorted based on their math and english levels.

 ##Getting Started
 ```